askipwith/dvsa-booking/README.md

 # dvsa-booking
-Change your driving test to a new location within a couple of search dates
+Change your UK practical driving test to a new location within a couple of search dates

 # Setup
 1. Book and pay for any available driving test